pyOpenSci/python-package-guide/TRANSLATING.md

 Translations PRs will be tagged with a label indicating the language to make them easier to identify and review.
 For example, contributions to the Spanish translation will be tagged with 'lang-es'.

-TODO: This tagging could be automated with a GitHub action.
+TODO: This tagging could be automated with a GitHub Actions.

 When you submit the PR, make sure to include a short description of the changes you made and any context that might be helpful for the reviewer (e.g., you translated new strings, you reviewed fuzzy entries, you fixed typos, etc.)